 Before heading out to head bang, sway, or groove with the best of them, pack accordingly.
 Keep your destination in mind when choosing travel bags, and remember that you aren’t headed to a five-star hotel.
 That means no bellhop to carry your tote, no turndown VIP service, and no safe to store your valuables.
 Plus, you won't want to lug large, heavy suitcases with wheels around dirt-laden camping grounds.

-So pack your clothes and larger items in a daypack and keep smaller items like keys and sunglasses in a Wristlet or Sac and Cubes are a great thing to pack, too!
+So pack your clothes and larger items in a daypack and keep smaller items like keys and sunglasses in a Waistpack, Wristle, Sac, and Cubes are a great thing to pack, too!
 They make smaller items easier to find and keep everything nice and compact in your festival day bag.

 2. Prepare to Stand

 Long lines and hours spent on your feet are the norm, so be prepared to stand.
 This means comfortable shoes are essential.
 When you go to kick them off, throw them in a shoe sac inside your bag whenever you're not wearing them.
 That way you don't get the rest of your belongings dirty, but can let your feet breath and stretch out those toes!

 3. Pack Cleansing Wipes

 With public restrooms being your only option for showering and going to the bathroom—and hundreds of others sharing them—cleansing wipes are a must.
 Not only will they help you wipe down and wash up in a pinch, but they can also double as an easy way to wipe off used utensils and even shoes.